-RAD02 Radiation Safety and Infection Control
+RAD02: Radiation Safety and Infection Control - 60 hrs.

 Content provides an overview of the principles of the interaction of radiation with living systems.
-Radiation effects on molecules, cells, tissues and the body as a whole are presented.
+Radiation effects on molecules, cells, tissues and the body are presented.
 Factors affecting biological response are presented, including acute and chronic effects of radiation.
 Content also presents an overview of the principles of radiation protection, including the responsibilities of the radiographer for patients, personnel and the public.
 Radiation health and safety requirements of federal and state regulatory agencies, accreditation agencies and health care organizations are incorporated.
+The course also includes the professional responsibilities of the radiographer related to infection control and how standard precautions play a role in the prevention of illness and disease.

 Prerequisite: RAD01